qtqa/sysadmin/README.txt

 The basic setup on each test machine is like this:

- - the test machine has a copy of this repo (usually at /var/qtqa/sysadmin)
+ - the test machine has a copy of this repo (usually at /var/qtqa/sysadmin, or c:\qtqa\sysadmin on Windows)

- - a script is run by a cron job on the test machine which updates the repo and runs puppet (in one-shot mode, not as a daemon)
+ - a script is run by a cron job (unix) / scheduled task (Windows) on the test machine which updates the repo and runs puppet (in one-shot mode, not as a daemon)

 Getting the machine up and running to this point requires that at least git and puppet are installed, and a clone of this repo has been done.